Sky TV review 2021

 Bundles with broadband

+Sky offers both standard and fibre broadband packages that you can choose to bundle up with your Sky TV package.
 There are a few good reasons you might want to bundle up (one bill, less hassle etc.) but the number one reason has to be cost.
-Bundles are notoriously cheaper compared to what you'd have to pay if you separated out broadband, TV and phone.
-Best advice we can give is always consider a bundle first.
+Bundles are notoriously cheaper compared to what you'd have to pay if you separated out broadband, TV and phone between different providers.
+Best advice we can give is to always consider a bundle first.

 TV on its own

-No such problem with Sky.
-Not only can you just sign up for TV only, but these solo packages work in exactly the same ways as the ones that come bundled with broadband: you get the Entertainment Pack, then you add on anything else you want.
+Not only can you just sign up for Sky TV only, but these solo packages work in exactly the same ways as the ones that come bundled with broadband: you get the Signature Pack, then you add on anything else you want, from Multiroom to Sky Sports.
 Simple.

 Our final verdict